The-Marcy-Lab-School-Assignments/swe-sr-5-1-ffyruh/README.md

 Explain how the code is not consistent or predictable, then provide an example in code that uses closure to make it more consistent and predictable.

 ### Response 2

+Prototypes, to put it simply, is an object to sits within all instances of objects that chain together properties and methods that all objects should have.
+Prototype chains end when the next object.prototype is equal to null.
+It is important to understand prototype chain because it is the fundamentals to implementing inheritance in your super and sub classes.

 ## Prompt 3